Retrospective ideas agile

 So, thumbs up for these classics?
 If it's more of a thumbs down, you might like the following retrospective ideas that are even more fun and creative.
 There are some more playful retrospective methods but also a few Health Checks (more on Agile team health checks here).

-Fun Retrospective Ideas: 5 Health-Check-Radar Templates
+Fun Sprint Retrospective Templates: 5 Health-Check-Radar Templates

 A radar chart is a nice overview to show the results of Team Health Checks - and as we are developing a retrospective tool that focuses on continuous health checks based on psychology, we can help with that.
 Here you can find a few retrospective ideas including radar charts.